Skip to main content

 • Body diverts blood to skin for cooling, reducing available volume for muscles

-3. Recovery State
+3. Recovery state

 • Low drift: Well rested and recovered